Code-Institute-Submissions/highroadlowroad/README.md

 Simple errors such as this were overlooked, however, are fundamental to the User Experience.

 ### Scalability
-Ideas to further develop the site's seamless use, and better user experience, would be to include radio buttons, which, using Javascript could interact with the Google Maps API.
-For example, labelling two radio buttons: "City Life" and "Rural Life", then, when selecting the respective button, the relevant markers would appear on the Google Map.
-What would also benefit the sight is to include an API which allowed for the user to organise UK-wide travel arrangements, to be able to reach the destinations highlighted on the interactive Google Map.
+Ideas to further develop the site's seamless use, and better User Experience, would be to include radio buttons, which, using Javascript could interact with the Google Maps API.
+For example, labelling two radio buttons: "City" and "Rural", then, when selecting the respective button, the relevant markers would appear on the Google Map.
+What would also benefit the site is to include an API which allowed for the user to organise UK-wide travel arrangements -
+to be able to reach the destinations highlighted on the interactive Google Map.
+Another element to be added to improve the users experience, would be to add a feature box, with approved tour sites who are happy to be advertised on the HighRoadLowRoad site.

 ### Speed Testing
-To measure the speed of the site's loading, I used GTMetrix.
+To measure the speed of the site's loading, GTMetrix was used.
 [Clicking on this link](https://gtmetrix.com/reports/lhbank.github.io/xDU0IArs/), will open a new window with the report attached to HighRoadLowRoad.

 # Credits